Michael Boele takes over as the new Senior Woman Administrator for the Fresno State Department of Athletics.

-With a proven track record of strong leadership, integrity, sound academic values and athletics achievement, Thomas Boeh enters his 30th year of athletics administration, 17th year as an NCAA Division I-A Director of Athletics and seventh year at Fresno State.
+With a proven track record of strong leadership, integrity, sound academic values and athletics achievement, Thomas Boeh enters his 32nd year of athletics administration, 19th year as an NCAA Division I-A Director of Athletics and ninth year at Fresno State.

 In July of 2005, Boeh was charged to stabilize, reform and revitalize the athletics program at Fresno State.
 As a result of this charge, the Department of Athletics has been entirely restructured with a new senior administrative team.
 Special emphasis has been placed upon a consistent and value-based approach to decision-making, as well as clearly delineating areas of responsibilities with built-in accountability.
 Considerable attention has been directed towards creating a progressive student-athlete environment and strict adherence to well-defined NCAA compliance protocols and standards.